fehertoypeter/Wizz-air-prep/note.md

 ## 💬 COMMENTS

 **Firebase structure requirement:**
-All user comments should be stored in a **single document inside the `usersCommentsBank` collection**.
+All user comments should be stored in a **single document inside the `usersCommentsBank` collection** like before in the local data.
 Do **not** create individual documents for each question.
 Comment volume will likely remain small, so the 1MB document limit won’t be an issue.

 ### ❗ Issues: